Nursing in Virginia: Requirements, Licensing, and Salary Outlook

 Best Hospitals to Work as Nurse in Virginia

-U.S. News & World Report annually publishes lists of the best-ranked hospitals based on outcomes reports, and benchmarks such as nurse-patient ratio, patient experience, and expert opinions.
+U.S. News & World Report annually publishes lists of the top-ranked hospitals across the nation and individual states, based on outcome reports and various benchmarks such as nurse-patient ratio, patient experience, and expert opinions.
 The ranking includes general scores and rankings for treating specific conditions.
+These are the five highest-ranked institutions in the 2024 hospital rankings for Virginia.

 • University of Virginia Medical Center